AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 ..
-Note:: Most features (such as VPN with ELB/NLB, etc) not stated above, we recommend using the default IAM policy to avoid some issues.
+Note:: Most features (such as VPN with ELB/NLB, etc) are not stated above, we recommend using the default IAM policy to avoid some issues.
 ..